Capital punishment by country

 Capital punishment, also called the death penalty, is the state-sanctioned killing of a person as a punishment for a crime.
 It has historically been used in almost every part of the world.
-Since the mid-19th century many countries have abolished or discontinued the practice.
-In As of 2022, the five countries that executed the most people were, in descending order, China, Iran, Saudi Arabia, Egypt, and the United States.
+Since the mid-1800s, many countries have abolished or discontinued the practice.
+In 2024, the five countries that are known to have executed the most people were, in descending order, China (1,000+), Iran (972+), Saudi Arabia (345+), Iraq (63+), and Yemen (38+).

-The 193 United Nations member states and two observer states fall into four categories based on their use of capital punishment.
-As of 2024:
+According to Amnesty International, countries fall into four categories based on their use of capital punishment.
+Specifically, as of 2025: